hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDIcon.class/README.md

-I am a icon which you can use for any button you can think of.
+I am an icon which you can use for any button you wish.